 What Kind of Knife Should I Buy?

-Now that you’ve learned about the different types and are interested to invest in a Japanese knife, which one should you get?
+Now that you’ve learned about the different types and are interested in investing in a Japanese knife, what should you get?

-First, I cannot stress enough the importance of physically handling the knives yourself.
-Never buy knives online without trying it, regardless of the price.
-If you’re at a reputable knife shop (Japan or abroad), try holding several different types and brands.
-The knife shop may direct you to knives based on your interest and price range.
-If possible, ask if the shop has a carrot or something to test the blade.
+First, I cannot stress enough the importance of physically handling the knives yourself to understand the knife’s characteristics.
+Never buy knives online without trying them, regardless of the price, and avoid lists like “best-selling knives.”
+Try holding several different types and brands at a reputable knife shop.
+The knife shop may direct you to knives based on interest and price range.
+Ask if the shop has a carrot or onion to test the blade.

-A Quick Guide on Choosing the Right Knife:
+A Quick Guide to Choosing the Right Knife:

 When browsing for knives at a shop, it may be helpful to ask yourself the following questions:

 - Grip: How does the grip feel when you’re holding it?
-Is it too thick or thin that the tips of your fingers awkwardly bump into each other when gripping the handle or too big that your hands feel lost in it?
+Is it too thick or thin that the tips of your fingers awkwardly bump into each other when gripping the handle or too big that your hands feel lost?

 - Weight: Does the blade feel too heavy or too light?
-Assume that you may be holding the knife for 10-15 minutes, will your hands and arm get tired from the weight?
+Assume that you may be holding the knife for 10-15 minutes.
+Will your hand and arm get tired from the weight?
 Or do you prefer a knife with some heaviness?

 - Length: Is the blade too long or short?
 People with smaller hands should use knives with a smaller blade, for instance.